 Celiac Disease And Absolut Vodka

-So, even though Absolut vodka is technically gluten free, you can’t be absolutely certain that there will be no reaction if you are suffering from the celiac disease.
+So, even though Absolut vodka is technically gluten-free, you can’t be absolutely certain that there will be no reaction if you are suffering from celiac disease.
 There are no steadfast rules when it comes to this as not everyone reacts the same, but the more information you have the better.

 If you would rather not take your chances with Absolut vodka, there are many other brands out there that you can enjoy safely.
 In your research, you should always start with the key ingredient from which a particular brand of vodka is made.
-For example, with vodkas made from potato or grape you can be certain that there is no gluten in them.
+For example, with vodkas made from potatoes or grapes, you can be certain that there is no gluten in them.

-Other types of vodka that you can be safe are gluten free include Japanese Kissui (made of rice and natural spring water), Turkish Lokka (distilled from grapes) and Canadian Iceberg vodka (distilled from peaches and cream corn).
+Other types of vodka that you can be safe are gluten-free including Japanese Kissui (made of rice and natural spring water), Turkish Lokka (distilled from grapes), and Canadian Iceberg vodka (distilled from peaches and cream corn).

-In the event you are not willing to run the risk, or you have tried Absolut vodka but results were not desirable, we’ve presented you with a list of vodka brands which are gluten free from the get go, as their key ingredients do not contain gluten.
+In the event you are not willing to run the risk, or you have tried Absolut vodka but results were not desirable, we’ve presented you with a list of vodka brands that are gluten-free from the get-go, as their key ingredients do not contain gluten.

-Stay informed, be cautious and enjoy your drink like you should!
+Stay informed, be cautious and enjoy your drink as you should!